kbzowski/massmail/README.md

 mass --config mass --config .\configs\example\config-sample.json --test
 ```

+## Roadmap

+* Add support for raw text emails
+* Add support for attachments

-## Contribution
+## Contributing

 We welcome contributions from everyone!
-If you have an idea for a feature, found a bug or a typo, or have a suggestion
+If you have an idea for a feature, found a bug or a typo, have a suggestion for
-for improving the project, please feel free to open an issue or submit a pull request.
+improving the project, or want to refactor some code, please feel free to open an issue or submit a pull request.